Many a BMX rider will have day-dreamed about having a practice pump track built right outside their door or in the back garden.

 Even at the rough pump track building stage, it can be useful to get on a BMX bike and try things out.
 Decisions on the tightness of berms and the height of rollers in the early stages can save a lot of heartache (and muscle ache later on).

-When the track is in some sort of shape, it's time to pack the dirt down.
+When the track is in some shape, it's time to pack the dirt down.
 This is where the work gets hard, but it must be done well if you want to avoid ruts forming on the surface later on.

-If you are going to hire just one piece of equipment, then make it one that can pack the earth and it's a great idea to sow grass seed on the raised earth off the track as the grass will hold the soil together.
+If you are going to hire just one piece of equipment, then make it one that can pack the earth and it's a great idea to sow grass seed on the raised surface off the track as the grass will hold the soil together.